rbtcollins/crcache/docs/DESIGN.rst

   provisioning / resetting / reuse.

 * Not require long lived daemon processes - when not being actively used, crcache should be gone.
-[Optional features may require a daemon].
+[Optional features may require daemons].

 * Be able to organise computing resources - not all things are equal.
 (No explict modelling needed - just provide a language for users to differentiate